LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 └── README.md
 ```

-For now, delete the files present in the `script/Counter.s.sol`, `src/Counter.sol` and `test/Counter.t.sol` as we will be creating a contract, and relevant test code ourselves in the following guide.
+For now, delete the files present in the `script/Counter.s.sol`, `src/Counter.sol`, and `test/Counter.t.sol` as we will be creating a contract, and relevant test code ourselves in the following guide.

 ### **Creating** the smart contract

 For ease and security, we’ll use the `ERC721` contract provided by the [OpenZeppelin Contracts library](https://docs.openzeppelin.com/contracts/5.x/erc721) to create a simple ERC-20 smart contract.
 With OpenZeppelin, we don’t need to write the entire ERC-721 contract.
-Instead, we can import the library contract and use its functions from the get go.
+Instead, we can import the library contract and use its functions from the get-go.

 To install the OpenZeppelin Contracts library to your project, run: